bsmg/beat-saber-community-wiki/beginners-guide.md

 # How to install mods

-Beat Saber was not designed with mod support, so you have to run the Mod Manager below to enable mods.
+Beat Saber was not designed with mod support, so you have to run one of the installers below to patch the game and enable mods.

+> It's not recommended to install mods without knowing what they do, this can lead to undesired behaviors and performance issues.
+Click the `View Selected Mod Info` button in the ModSaber Installer, or the `More Info` button in the Mod Manager to learn more about a mod.
+{.is-danger}

+> The mod manager only shows mods compatible with the latest game update.
+> Every time the game updates, you will have to run the mod manager to get all compatible mods.
+> As all mods are made by volunteers, you may need to wait for your favorite mod to be fixed for the latest game update.
+Check the #announcements channel in the discord for the latest updates!
+{.is-warning}

 ## ModSaber Installer
 The new **recommended** mod installer!
 Both are similar in function, but this one offers richer debugging capabilities if things go wrong.